Invoice Automation ROI: How to Build Your Business Case

 (Manual cost per invoice - Automated cost per invoice) x Annual invoice volume

-Your manual cost per invoice comes from the benchmarking exercise in the previous section.
+Your manual cost per invoice comes from your baseline exercise.
 Your automated cost per invoice depends on the platform you choose and what residual manual work remains for exception handling.
 If your current cost is $15.97 per invoice and automation brings it to $3.50, the saving is $12.47 per invoice.
 At 10,000 invoices per year, that is $124,700 in direct labor savings alone.

 2. Error Correction Savings